jefffhaynes/BinarySerializer/README.md

 ### Immutable Types ###

-In certain cases you may not want to expose public setters on deserialized objects.
+In certain cases it may not be desirable to expose public setters on deserialized objects.
 BinarySerializer will look for constructors with matching property or field parameter names and favor those over the default constructor.
 In cases where multiple constructors are defined, the serializer will look for a best fit.

 ```c#
 public class LongAddress